-For the scoring, we will take into account the demotions and/or disqualifications imposed by the FIA.
+For the scoring, we will take into account the demotions and/or disqualifications.

 In addition, bonus will be awarded to players who will perform feats.

-For more information, read the Game Rules F1-Forecast 2019.
+For more information, read the Game Rules 2021.

 You can submit predictions as long as you want until the forecasts are open.
 Only the last validated forecast will be taken into account for the points calculation.

 Join or create a group in order to play with your familly members, your colleagues or friends.
 A general ranking of the groups will be published.

 Register now, it only takes 1 minute.

 This prediction game has no official association with or any form of endorsement by the Formula One Group and the FIA Formula 1 World Championship.

 This prediction game is a personal non-profit initiative whose sole purpose is to allow fans to participate in a prediction game about the results of the 2021 season.

 This prediction game is completely free of charge.
 Everybody can register to the web site for free and participate to the game.